connormurphy798/Flexle.jl/docs/principle.md

 To enable fast random sampling from a modifiable collection of weights, Flexle implements the data structure and sampling algorithm described by Aaron Defazio in his 2016 blog post, ["Weighted random sampling with replacement with dynamic weights"](https://www.aarondefazio.com/tangentially/?p=58).[^terminology]
-What follows is a discussion of how Flexle works and the runtime of its methods.
+What follows is a discussion of how Flexle works and an analysis of the runtime of its methods.

-Given a collection of weights $W$ where $W_i$ corresponds to the weight associated with element i, Flexle creates a `FlexleSampler` object that organizes said weights into "levels" according to magnitude.
-Sampling is performed by first selecting a level according to the cumulative distribution function of the levels (CDF sampling), then selecting an element from within the chosen level using rejection sampling.
+Given a collection of weights $W$ where $W_i$ corresponds to the weight associated with element
+$i$, Flexle creates a `FlexleSampler` object that organizes said weights into "levels" according to magnitude.
+From here, we use two different sampling algorithms to achieve fast sampling.
+First, we select a level according to the cumulative distribution function of the levels (CDF sampling); this algorithm is linear in the number of levels, which is generally small by construction.
+We then select an element from within the chosen level using rejection sampling, which is expected to run in few iterations when the weights are similar (as they are within a level).

 ## Sampling data structure